 Western Zambia remains one of southern Africa’s quiet success stories, defined by scale, seasonality and a powerful sense of space.
 In Liuwa Plain, vast grasslands and seasonal floodplains shape the experience, with wildlife movements closely tied to water levels, particularly in November and December.
 This is a place where patience and timing are rewarded, and where the landscape often feels as important as the animals themselves.

 Kafue National Park offers something very different.
-One of Africa’s largest protected areas, it combines riverine habitats, woodland and open plains, with excellent opportunities for game drives, walking and varied game viewing throughout the dry season from June to October.
+One of Africa’s largest protected areas, it combines riverine habitats, woodland and open plains, with excellent opportunities for game drives, walking and varied game viewing throughout the dry season from June-July to October.
 The sheer size of the park allows for a sense of exploration that is increasingly rare.

 While Liuwa and Kafue peak at different times of year, together they showcase the diversity of western Zambia and reward travellers who value atmosphere, flexibility and time spent immersed in a landscape.